Top 10 Cards You Need for Your Virus Control Yu-Gi-Oh Deck

 Our next illness-inducing trap requires a dark-attributed blood sacrifice bearing at least 2000 ATK.
 Once you've vanquished your monster, Devastation checks your opponent's hand, field, and all cards they draw for their next three turns, destroying all monsters with 1500 or less ATK.

 While this leaves your foe's strongest behemoths unscathed, annihilating weaker monsters usually kills your opponent's utility network, rendering their aces vulnerable without supporters to boost and protect them.
-And like most of its brethen, Devastation's ability to let you see your opponent's hand and drawn cards offers you a huge advantage in terms of data availability, letting you play your cards knowing what counters to expect.
+And like most of its brethren, Devastation's ability to let you see your opponent's hand and drawn cards offers you a huge advantage in terms of data availability, letting you play your cards knowing what counters to expect.

 5. Allure of Darkness